 Most of the companies are in the red & yellow because of their silos which is their underbelly!

-Jeanne: It’s really about breaking the silos & bringing everyone together first internally.
+Jeanne: It’s really about breaking the silos & brining everyone together first internally.
 It’s all about the underbelly!

-Departments need to be united not only on their vision, but also how they define success & how far they are from it.
-One team saying that they met their goals, and others far from it isn’t being united.
+Departments need to be united not only on their vision but also how they define success & how far they are from it.
+One team saying that they met their goals, and others far from it aren’t being united.

 Jeanne: I have been in customer service for over 35 years & I wrote this book because I think we have over-complicated customer service.
 This book talks about four dimensions we need to focus on for a better customer experience, and they are:

-What do you think about changing the title from Customer Support Agent to Customer Rescue Department?
+What do YOU think about changing the title from Customer Support Agent to the Customer Rescue Department?

 About Jeanne Bliss: Jeanne Bliss is the Founder and President of CustomerBliss, and the Co-Founder of The Customer Experience Professionals Association.